Joining the Freemasons

 Well actually no it’s not (in fact this website is a bit of a clue)!
 We are able to talk about Freemasonry (usually til the cows come home) to anybody who shows an interest and we would usually mention the above rule while talking about Freemasonry.
 Many Lodges, Provincial Grand Lodges and even Grand Lodge (Freemasons’ Hall) in London hold open days where interested people can visit and chat with Freemasons which makes it even easier for a prospective member to decide for themselves whether it is an organisation that they will be happy to join before they ask.

 If you are interested in joining a Lodge, please contact the Webmaster, using the contact form, to register your interest.
 Please supply a bit of info about yourself including age, location and why you’re interested.
 This is NOT a registration, it’s just a means for you to make contact and look deeper.
 You are NOT committing yourself to anything.
 You will not be placed onto any mailing lists or have your details passed on to other parties.
+However, we may invite you to an informal dinner that we hold each February (in Central London) where you’ll be able to meet some of our members and ask questions face to face.

 To join our particular Lodge you must either live or work in London.